wrightway12/CV/README.md

 - Accessibility testing
 - Creative direction
 - Project management
-- Client liasion
+- Client liaison
 - Consulting and costing

 ### Freelance Web Developer - National
 **Web Designer and Developer**
 _April 2010 - July 2011_

-Operating as a freelance web developer building content managed websites for small business across the country.
+Operating as a freelance web developer building content managed websites for small businesses on a national basis.
 Consisting predominantly of bespoke themes on the WordPress platform Utilising CSS, JavaScript and PHP.
 Alongside development, freelancing also consisted of sourcing and managing clients, estimating builds, designing to the clients requirements, managing hosting and providing ongoing support.

 ### Nottingham Trent University
 **BA (hons) Graphic Design**
 _September 2007 - March 2010_

-Graduated from Nottingham Trent University in 2010 with a honors degree in the field of Graphic Design.
+Graduated from Nottingham Trent University in 2010 with a honours degree in the field of Graphic Design.

 ## Skills and Tooling